Tom Taylor (actor)

-Tom Taylor (born 16 July 2001) is an English actor.
-He is known for his performance as Jake Chambers in The Dark Tower and Tom Foster in the BBC One hit drama Doctor Foster.
-He has been cast in the role of Cregan Stark on the second season of the HBO original series House of the Dragon.
+Thomas Joseph Taylor (born 16 July 2001) is an English actor.
+He is known for his performance as Jake Chambers in The Dark Tower and Tom Foster in the BBC One drama Doctor Foster.
+He has been cast as Cregan Stark in the second season of the HBO series House of the Dragon.

-Life and career
+Early life

-Taylor was born on 16 July 2001.
-He is from Surrey.
+Thomas Joseph Taylor was born on 16 July 2001 in Surrey, England, one of seven children and a twin.
 He stopped attending drama school in 2013 until his former teacher, Rachel Bell of The Secret Stage School in Camberley, told him an agent was coming to the school for interviews.
-Taylor went to audition, was signed with his first agent and went on to star in The Last Kingdom and Doctor Foster for the BBC.
+Taylor auditioned and was signed with his first agent at the age of 12.

+Career

+Taylor made his acting debut in an episode of Casualty in 2014.
+He later appeared in two series of Doctor Foster (2015) and in an episode of The Last Kingdom.